flutter/website/developing-packages.md

 Once you have implemented a package, you can publish it on [Pub](https://pub.dartlang.org/), so that other developers can easily use it.

-Prior to publishing, make sure to complete the `pubspec.yaml`, `README.md`, and `CHANGELOG.md` files.
+Prior to publishing, make sure to review the `pubspec.yaml`, `README.md`, and `CHANGELOG.md` files to make sure their content is complete and correct.

 Next, run the dry-run command to see if everything passes analysis: `flutter packages pub publish --dry-run`.
 Finally, run the actual publish command: